UNINETTSigma2/documentation/jobs/jobtypes.md

 Also note that contrary to `normal` jobs, `bigmem` jobs will be bound to the CPU cores they are allocated, so the above sample job will have access to 12 cores on each node.
-However, the two tasks are free to use all cores the job has access to on the node (12 in this example).
+However, the three tasks are free to use all cores the job has access to on the node (12 in this example).

 ## `preproc` Jobs